asweigart/simple-turtle-tutorial-for-python/simple_turtle_tutorial.md

 Our program only needs to call `pensize(4)` once, so we put it before the loop.

 Let's change the code so that the turtle turns left by 86 degrees instead of 90 degrees.
-Save this program as *square_for_loop_86.py*:
+Create a new file in your code editor.
+Save it as *square_for_loop_86.py*.
+Enter the following Python code:

 ```python
 # square_for_loop_86.py